Bikes with Engines

 youngest brother Phil in the saddle.

-The bike was a 500 Norton, seemingly immaculate, but in a poor
+The bike was a 500 Norton, seemingly immaculate but in a poor

-due to Harry's over zealous servicing.
+Harry's over zealous servicing.
 It had

-been off the road and garaged
+been off the road and garaged for some

-gearbox with oil and the wheel-hubs with
+the gearbox with oil; and the brake drums with grease!
+As a

-I got home I found that the clutch was slipping and
+that clutch was slipping and

 Eventually I restored the bike to good running order and